kksgandhi/personal_site/philosophy - game recommendations.md

 ### The Stanley Parable (3-4 hours)

 Great game about free will and the life we are all stuck in.
 Another game that's short enough that I feel like everyone should try it.
-Honestly I didn't like the ultra deluxe version that much, but you can always ignore the new content.
+Honestly I didn't care for the ultra deluxe version that much, but you can always ignore the new content.

 Mass Appeal: 10

 ### Disco Elysium (20ish hours)

 What an experience.
 The voices and music still ring through my head, the characters and setting are so well fleshed out.
 This game is basically a novel, a choose your own adventure novel amped up to the maximum, with visuals and audio to boot.

+Mass Appeal: 8 (There's a lot of reading though)

+### Citizen Sleeper (6 - 8 hours)

+Wake up sleeper.
+You have a hard day ahead of you, and it takes a lot to survive.
+It's a melancholy game, but one that doesn't slip into sadness or despair.
+A game about finding beauty in a broken world, building yourself up from a shell of a person.
+(Kind of like Disco Elysium, but it almost does it better in my opinion)

 Mass Appeal: 8